 I needed to describe the way in which I sometimes cut papers.
 I use a knife as if it was a paper knife , in just the way it would be used to open an envelope.
 It is an easy and efficient way of cutting some materials ~ when other tools are not as useful.
 It does not give as clean a cut as a sharp knife against a steel rule into a cutting mat.
 To distinguish it from that I do not use the word cut.

 To use the phrase paper-knife-cut is too cumbersome ~ and not quite accurate if I use a kitchen knife.
 Who owns a paper knife these days?
 I have one at home, but it is ~ deliberately ~ very blunt.
 Adverbs such as tearing ~ ripping ~ hacking ~ slicing ~ do not sound neat enough, although slicing often sounds appropriate.

-A paper-knife-cut edge ~ a cobbled edge ~ has a slightly rustic look.
-I chose the word cobble because I find that cobble-edging is the best finish for some jobs.
-Because the cobbler's knife is often my preferred tool.
-I use my cobbler's knife a lot.
+A paper-knife-cut edge has a slightly rustic look.
+I chose the word cobble because I find that ~ a cobbled edge ~ is the best finish for some jobs.
+Because the cobbler's knife is often my preferred tool I use my cobbler's knife a lot.
 It is efficient ~ it gives a neat result ~ it is often easier than alternatives.
+For strong handmade papers ~ such as the Khadi 320gsm above ~ nothing sharper than a knife will slice the paper apart.
 I list links to some uses, below.

-A ~ minor ~ advantage of cobble as a base word is that it can be used as a noun, verb,or adverb.
-A ~ minor ~ disadvantage is that I am talking a load of cobblers.
+A slight advantage of cobble as a base word is that it can be used as a noun, verb,or adverb.
+A disadvantage is that I might be talking a load of cobblers.
 Oh dear!